18 Sunscreen Mistakes You Don’t Realize You’re Making

 Mistake: You assume expensive sunscreens work better

 You get what you pay for, right?
 Not necessarily.
-Consumer Reports recently rated sunscreens, and its top choice was a product from La Roche-Posay, a pricey brand.
-But number two on the list was a sunscreen from Walmart’s Equate, which costs about six times less per ounce.
 “A more expensive sunscreen might be more cosmetically appealing because the company has spent more money to make sure it smells and feels elegant,” says Dr. Gohara.
 “But with sunscreens, it’s all about how much ultraviolet light can penetrate to the skin, and that doesn’t cost more.”
 Bottom line: Don’t assume that just because you’re paying more, you’re getting a better sunscreen.
 While the price may be a factor in your choice of sunscreen, just as important is to read the label and choose the product with the protection you need.
-These are some of the most important things to look for in a sunscreen.
+(These are some of the most important things to look for in a sunscreen.)

 Mistake: You don’t use sunscreen year-round

 First—although UVB light decreases a lot in winter, UVA is consistent year-round.
 “I tell my patients that if they can see their hand in front of their face, there’s enough ultraviolet light to create wrinkles and skin cancer,” says Dr. Gohara.
 Even more startling are new findings showing that other kinds of light we’re exposed to year-round might be a risk.
 “There’s evidence that skin may be damaged by light from fluorescent bulbs, computer screens, phone screens,” says Dr. Zampella.
 “It’s not a lot of light, but it can add up over time.
 So using a broad-spectrum sunscreen every day, all year is smart.”
 (No matter what the season, watch out for these 12 signs you just bought the wrong sunscreen.)